 - The town of Richten, Tennessee from Von Herling, Vampire Hunter combines elements of this trope with Southern Gothic.
 While set in Tennessee, it has the woods and mountains associated with Transylvania.

 - Dracula's domain in of Resurréction in Requiem Chevalier Vampire is like this and it's ruled by vampires.
-It helps that Resurréction is meant to be hell.
+It helps that Resurréction is meant to be houston.

 Films — Animated